-

 The Military Spouse Preference program

-With the help of the Military Spouse Preference program, you could be eligible for certain preferences when applying for Department of Defense civilian jobs, including civil service careers overseas.
-Learn how to find portable employment overseas.
+With the help of the Military Spouse Preference program, you could be eligible for certain preferences when applying for Defense Department civilian jobs, including civil service careers overseas.
+Learn how to find employment overseas.

 Contact the human resources office at your new duty station or visit Military OneSource’s MilitaryINSTALLATIONS to apply for the Priority Placement Program for military spouses.